Overview

 Why Vent?

-Electronic enclosures that are installed outdoors are vulnerable to a wide range of environmental hazards that can affect the performance, reliability and life expectancy of the sensitive electronics within.
+Electronic communications enclosures that are installed outdoors are vulnerable to a wide range of environmental hazards that can affect the performance, reliability and life expectancy of the sensitive electronics within.

 Problems for Outdoor Electronics:

-GORE® Vents protects seals from stress by continuously equalizing over-pressures or vacuums within the outdoor enclosure box.
+GORE® Vents protects seals from stress by continuously equalizing over-pressures or vacuums within

 GORE® Protective Vents allow moisture to escape from electronics enclosures for heavy-duty equipment.